 So though this one is without the beets and caramelized onions I added in some wasabi mayo, edamame hummus, thinly sliced cucumbers, red onions and arugula.

 A killer combo.
-Oh and the zucchini burger patty is made with quinoa, zucchini, chickpeas and sunflower seeds — talk about mad healthy.
+Oh and the zucchini burgers are made with quinoa, zucchini, chickpeas and sunflower seeds — talk about mad healthy.

 You’ll seriously love it.
 Definitely my new favorite burger right here and these also happen to be vegan and gluten free veggie burgers.

-And I’m guessing you can freeze the zucchini burger patties individually and then reheat them to enjoy this healthy and delicious meal whenever you want.
+And I’m guessing you can freeze the zucchini burgers individually and then reheat them to enjoy this healthy and delicious meal whenever you want.
 If you don’t have zucchini on hand I have a feeling this would also be incredible with yellow squash or even patty pan squash.